Queen (slang): History

 When James I of England ascended the English throne in 1603, an epigram circulated in London: "Elizabeth was King: now James is Queen."
 This pasquinade was noted by the Italian historian Gregorio Leti.

 However, its current common usage is derived from Cockney rhyming slang of "Queen Mary", based on Mary of Teck, who married the future King George V in 1893, as this rhymes with "fairy", the original term for a gay man.

 In 1951, Karl Bowman, former president of the American Psychiatric Association, described patients who were called queens, in a report to the California State Legislature:

 I have records of two males, both of whom have asked for complete castration, including amputation of the penis, construction of an artificial vagina, and the administration of female sex hormones. [...]
 Male homosexuals of this type are called "Queens" and seem to differ markedly from the main group of homosexuals who are more nearly like the average man.

 Such individuals in the 20th century would later be commonly termed transsexuals.

+Thus in the early to mid-20th century, queen was a derogatory term to mean gay men who appeared or acted effeminately.
+It has still seen modern use to mock or belittle queer men, as the evolution of language and contextual usage is complex.
+Terms such as “queen” or “queer” can still contextually be used to convey original insulting intent.

+In the late 20^{th} century to early 21^{st} century, queen became more commonly used in queer community vocabulary.
+For instance, gay and bi men would use it commonly when talking to each other.
+Terms such as drag queen and its variants in Related Terms became more common in conjunction with drag culture.
+During this time, the term seemed to be reclaimed and more often used in the queer community and to refer to identity in a non-derogatory way.
+Though there was still some usage of the term to refer to someone who behaved dramatically or excessively (called “extra” in slang).

+Once mostly associated with drag culture (circa late 20^{th} century to early 21^{st} century), queen has additionally found broader usage in pop-culture slang such as casually calling someone queen (paralleling the use of “king”), which can be empowering or slightly catty, and expressions such as “slay queen” and “yas queen” which suggest empowerment, solidarity, or approval (overall, praise or a compliment).